Table of Contents

 Log into your Aurora account and navigate to Settings > Sales Agreements.
-Click on “New Template” to begin configuring a new Sales Agreement template.
+Click on “Create” to begin configuring a new Sales Agreement template.

-- Step 4: Set up Email Message - Determine the generic email name, subject, and body of this template that will go out with each contract envelope.
+- Step 6: Add CC Recipient & Set up Email Message - Add CC Recipients & determine the generic email name, subject, and body of this template that will go out with each contract envelope.
 Read about CC'd Recipient Roles below for more information.
 Click “Save” when ready.

 Merge Fields - Options and Definitions